Oil bath: Use

 These baths are commonly used to heat reaction mixtures more evenly than would be possible with a hot plate alone, as the entire outside of the reaction flask is heated.
 Generally, silicone oil is used in modern oil baths, although mineral oil, cottonseed oil and even phosphoric acid have been used in the past.

 Hazards

 Overheating the oil bath can result in a fire hazard, especially if mineral oil is being used.
 Generally, the maximum safe operating temperature of a mineral oil bath is approximately 160 C, the oil's flash point.
-Mineral oil can't be used above 310 C due to the compound's boiling point.
+Mineral oil cannot be used above 310 C due to the compound's boiling point.
 If higher temperatures are needed, a silicone oil or a sand bath may be used instead.
 Silicone oil baths are effective in the 25 °C (77 °F) - 230 °C (446 °F) range.
 Sand baths are effective from 25 °C (77 °F) to above 500 °C (932 °F).